PingYangChen/DiscrimOD/README.md

-DiscrimOD: Hybridized PSO algorithm for finding the optimal approximate discrimination design
+DiscrimOD: Hybridized PSO Algorithm for Finding the Optimal Approximate Discrimination Design
 =================

 We provide the source codes here for users who have basic knowledge in R programming.
-There are two required R packages for running our code, `Rcpp` and `RcppArmadillo`, because the main function of the `DiscrimOD` algorithm is written in C++.
+There are two required R packages for running our code, `Rcpp` and `RcppArmadillo`, because the main function `DiscrimOD` is written in C++.
 Nonetheless, users are NOT required to be familiar with C/C++ programming.

 For more information of optimal design requirements and computational details, please refer to our published paper:
 * Chen, R. B., Chen, P. Y., Hsu, C. L., and Wong, W. K. (2020).
 Hybrid algorithms for generating optimal designs for discriminating multiple nonlinear models under various error distributional assumptions.
 PloS one, 15(10), e0239864.